mrd0x/secblog/src/pages/process-injection-fundamentals/index.md

 featuredImage: './function_flow.png'
 ---

-This post explains the Windows architecture, what happens under the hood of user processes and applications and how to make your application more stealthy.<!-- end -->
+This post will help build foundational knowledge required to perform process injection<!-- end -->.

 Windows is a complex piece of software that has many running parts and can be quite intimidating if you're just starting off.
 Although there are several resources online that explain everything in this post, I tried to break it down in a simplified yet effective manner.

 # Windows Architecture